AsyncFuncAI/deepwiki-open/README.md

 # Edit .env file and add your API keys
 # At minimum, you need one of: GOOGLE_API_KEY, OPENAI_API_KEY, OPENROUTER_API_KEY, DEEPSEEK_API_KEY, or OLLAMA setup
+# IMPORTANT: The application will exit immediately if no API keys are configured
-# See .env.example for all available configuration options
+# See .env.example for all available configuration options with detailed descriptions

 # Run with Docker Compose
 docker-compose up